Camps

 Development of Social Skills

-Most camp activities involve teamwork.
-This is a great way to not only strengthen established friendships but also helps to develop new friendships through connecting children who may not interact regularly at school.
-Through these team challenges, the children develop supportive relationships with their peers and their teachers.
+Camp activities usually involve teamwork.
+This is a great way to not only strengthen established friendships but also helps to develop new friendships by connecting children who may not interact regularly at school.
+Through these team challenges, students develop supportive relationships with their peers and teachers.
 While on camp, children have the opportunity to learn about understanding, caring and acceptance.

 Development of Independence Skills

 For some students, school camp can be the first time that they are away from family and home.
-This can be a great opportunity for kids to learn independence and self-reliance.
+It’s a great opportunity for them to learn independence, resilience and self-reliance.

 Increased Environmental Awareness

-During most camps, children are exposed to nature based activities.
-Hands on outdoor activities can stimulate the senses and facilitate learning.
-Through this process, children can become more aware of the world around them and develop an appreciation of nature.
+On camp, children engage in nature-based activities.
+Hands-on outdoor activities can stimulate the senses and facilitate learning.
+Through this process, children become more aware of the world around them and develop an appreciation of nature.